A World-Class Experience.

 How does your support impact the student experience?

-- 1,544 undergraduate students utilized the Career Center.
+- 1,060 undergraduate students used the Career Center.

-- 1,830 students benefited from Supplemental Instruction (SI) and Peer Tutoring Programs through Educational Services for Students.
+- 1,757 students benefitted from Supplemental Instruction program through Educational Services for Students.

 For more information about the Parents and Family Fund, please call 1-800-304-4483.